 - The conduct – or other matter in the complaint – might have involved the infringement of a person’s rights under Articles 2 or 3 of the European Convention on Human Rights;

 - The complaint may require referral to the Independent Office for Police Conduct (IOPC) and,

 - The Appropriate Authority (AA) believes it is appropriate to record it.

-These criteria must be assessed based on the allegations made an, not on their apparent merit.
+These criteria must be assessed based on the allegations made and not on their merit.

 How will I know if the Resolution Team has received my complaint?

 You will receive an automatic email and a follow-up telephone call within two working days of submission of your complaint.